-Volunteer Energy Cooperative’s multi-year project to automate meter reading is almost complete.
-All residential meters are currently being read with the automated system and crews are currently working to complete meter replacements with VEC's commercial customers.
+Volunteer Energy Cooperative’s multi-year project to automate meter reading is nearly complete.
+All residential meters are currently being read with the automated system and crews are currently working to complete meter replacements with the few remaining VEC’s commercial customers.

 Automated meter reading (AMR) allows VEC to collect customers’ usage information accurately, efficiently, and economically.
 In addition to drastically reducing incorrect meter readings, the AMR system also allows VEC to pinpoint customer-use patterns and enhance load management.

 Below are answers to some frequently asked questions about AMR:

 AMR is the acronym for Automated Meter Reading.
 It gives VEC the ability to obtain meter readings without having to physically visit and manually read a customer’s meter.

 Why did VEC switch to automated meter reading?